Goldgram/FlowConcept/README.md

 # FlowConcept

-A basic site made for a friend's college project.
+A very basic site made for a friend's college project.